geany/www.geany.org/README.md

 About
 -----
-This is new website code for www.geany.org.
+This is the new website code for www.geany.org.
 It's based on Django and uses Mezzanine (http://mezzanine.jupo.org/, the coolest Django CMS) for content management.